borgbackup/borg/docs/faq.rst

 Yes, if you want to detect accidental data damage (like bit rot), use the ``check`` operation.
 It will notice corruption using CRCs and hashes.
-If you want to be able to detect malicious tampering also, use a encrypted repo.
+If you want to be able to detect malicious tampering also, use an encrypted repo.
 It will then be able to check using CRCs and HMACs.

 .. _a_status_oddity: